 - Covered 3-4 days, but anyway you try them, I was surprised at how well they lasted!

-Can you Eat Sugared Cranberries?
+Can you freeze Sugar Coated Cranberries?

 Absolutely!
 They are delicious!
 I was a bit dubious that they would be WAY too tart for consumption, but was so pleasantly surprised to discover that while tart, they had a little burst of sweetness to them.
 So put some in a pretty crystal glass on your drink table, encourage others to take a taste!